Was Jesus a Real Person?

 Is there evidence that Superman lived?

-The holy scriptures, as a singular source, cannot be held to any standards.
-Two thousand years from now, it is a bit like saying Superman is real because the 20th century found texts (comics) saying Jimmy Olsen and Lois Lane met him.
-And the historically recorded meetings at Comic-con conventions are evidence for him being there.
-I wish he were, I really do - but wishing does not make it so.
+The holy scriptures, as a singular source, cannot be held to rigorous historical standards.
+For fantastical events to be considered historically valid, there must be a wealth of diverse sources.
+Two thousand years from now, someone might claim Superman was real because 20th-century texts (comics) mentioned that Jimmy Olsen and Lois Lane met him, and historically documented events like Comic-Con conventions provide evidence of his presence.
+I wish he were, I really do — but wishing does not make it so.

-The wisdom and the beauty of the philosophy are what we ought to subscribe to and learn from.
-But never blindly, and always critically.
-The core ideas of Jesus, Lao Tzu and Krishna are beautiful; the core idea of Superman is spectacular.
-Let us hold on to that.
-Follow what we must, and be free and honest about it.
+The wisdom and beauty of the philosophy are what we ought to appreciate and learn from, but never blindly and always critically.
+The core teachings of Jesus, Lao Tzu, and Krishna are profound; the essence of Superman is extraordinary.
+Let us hold on to these ideals, follow what resonates with us, and be free and honest about it.

 jesussuperman.jpg